cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:Users:Password:MinLength:** The minimum length of a password.
 Defaults to 10 and anything less is not recommended.
 Must be between 6 and 2048 characters.
 - **Cofoundry:Users:Password:MaxLength:** The maximum length of a password.
 Defaults to 300 characters and must be between 6 and 2048 characters.
 - **Cofoundry:Users:Password:MinUniqueCharacters:** The number of unique characters required in a password.
 This is to prevent passwords like "aabbccdd".
 Defaults to 5 unique characters.
 - **Cofoundry:Users:Password:SendNotificationOnUpdate:** Indicates whether to send a confirmation notification to the user to let them know their password has been changed.
-This only applied when a password is changed by the user and not via a reset e.g. via `UpdateCurrentUserPasswordCommand` or `CompleteUserAccountRecoveryByEmailCommand`.
+This is only applied when a password is changed by the user and not via a reset e.g. via `UpdateCurrentUserPasswordCommand` or `CompleteUserAccountRecoveryByEmailCommand`.
 Defaults to `true`.

 ### AccountRecovery